REELY'S

 Samuel Lover

-SAMUEL LOVER was born in Dublin on February 24 1797.
-His literary and musical gifts became evident at an early age, much to the annoyance of his stockbroker father, who disliked the arts and planned to make a businessman out of him.
-The conflict resulted in a permanent rift when Samuel began his career as a painter.
-Weakness of sight compelled him to turn to writing to earn his living.
+Samuel Lover was born in Dublin on February 24 1797.
+His literary and musical gifts displayed themselves early, dismantling the plans of his stockbroker father to have his son follow in his footsteps in the business world.
+This disparity caused a permanent rift between father and son when Samuel took up the brush and began a career as a painter.
+Bad eyesight compelled the would-be artist to turn to the pen to earn his living.
 He wrote many clever short stories, humorous poems and ballad, some 300 of which were set to music.